alphagov/waste-carriers-prototype/README.md

-# GOV.UK Prototypes: Register as a waste carrier

-A front-end prototype for the 'Register as a waste carrier' service on GOV.UK.
+Prototypes for the 'Register as a waste carrier' service on GOV.UK.

 You can [view the prototype](http://alphagov.github.io/waste-carriers-prototype/) on GitHub.